bruxy70/Garbage-Collection/README.md

 ## Custom Garbage Collection Card
 You can use the custom  [garbage collection card](https://github.com/amaximus/garbage-collection-card) developped by maximus.

 <img src="https://github.com/amaximus/garbage-collection-card/blob/master/garbage_collection_lovelace.jpg">

 ## With images (picture-entity)
-This is what I use - I like images.
-So I use a horizontal stack of picture-entities, using `card-templater` plugin to show number of days:
+This is what I use (I like images).
+I use a horizontal stack of picture-entities, with `card-templater` plugin to show number of days:

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/picture-entity.png">

 (The `state` is designed to bew used like traffic lights, this is why it has 3 values)